 Fletcher Jones Fellowship

 The Fletcher Jones Fellowship is a highly prestigious award, made available through funding from the Fletcher Jones Foundation.
 It is competitively awarded to an outstanding doctoral student who has advanced to candidacy and demonstrates financial need.
-The award of a one-year fellowship of approximately $20,400 is intended to assist with doctoral degree completion.
+The award of a one-year fellowship of approximately $21,436, to be used as a stipend, is intended to assist with doctoral degree completion.

 Award Information and Criteria

 Award totaling approximately $21,436

 Since this award will be disbursed monthly throughout the 2018-2019 academic year, nominated students must not plan to graduate before the conclusion of Spring Quarter 2019.

 - Clarity of research explanation and other evidence of communication skills